gavv/signal-estimator/README.md

 Dumping streams
 ---------------

-In any mode, including `noop` mode, you can specify `--dump-output` and `--dump-input` options to dump output and input samples and their timestamps to text files.
+In any mode, including `noop` mode, you can specify `--dump-output` and `--dump-input` options to dump output and input samples and their timestamps to text files or stdout (use `-`).

 To reduce the file size, we dump only one maximum value per frame.
 To reduce the file size even more, we round every dumped value, and drop value if it's the same as the previois one.
 The frame size and rounding factor are configurable via command-line.